aav-antonov/HashCode-2021/README.md

 Attention: if your GPU is old then you need to edit config_solver file:

-size_of_threads_GPU  20000 (reduce this to 1000-4000 if you running out of cuda memory, it specifies the number of tested mutations per GPU in 1 round)
+size_of_threads_GPU  20000 (reduce this to 1000-4000 if you are running out of cuda memory, it specifies the number of tested mutations per GPU in 1 round)

 The output is saved to the folder "results" (specified in config_solver file).